 The Pope holds regular Papal General Audiences on Wednesdays at 10:00 or 10:30 AM.
 Tickets, which are free, are required for these audiences with the Pope and should be requested far in advance as they are very popular.
 There are several ways to get tickets:

 - The Church of Santa Susana, home of the American Catholic Church in Rome, offers assistance in English for acquiring Papal Audience tickets (only for the Wednesday General Audience, not Papal Masses).
 Requests can be made up to 6 weeks in advance, and you will only get a response about 2 weeks before your requested date.
 You will then need to pick up your tickets at Santa Susana on Tuesday afternoon between 4:30 and 6:15.
 A donation for their service is appreciated.
-To request tickets, fill out the form near the bottom of this page.

 - You can send a letter or fax requesting general audience tickets or tickets for Papal masses directly to the Prefecture of the Papal Household.
 You can then pick up the tickets either Tuesday afternoon or Wednesday morning before the audience.

 - If you don't want the hassle of trying to get tickets yourself, Papal Audience Tickets can be reserved through Select Italy for a booking fee.
 They suggest making your request at least 2 months in advance.
 Select Italy's service also includes transportation from your hotel to Saint Peter's Square where you will pick up your tickets before entering.
 Other companies may also offer bookings for a fee.

 - If you show up Wednesday morning, you can sometimes get last minute tickets because of no-shows, but it's usually not very likely.
 Beware of scalpers claiming to sell you tickets though.